 - Ask customers questions about what’s important to them in this case.
 What are they looking for?
 How much would they like to spend?
 Take time to understand their needs and challenges, the problems they want to solve, and what the product means to them.
 For example, your customer doesn’t want a smartphone, they want the ability to watch movies, take photos, and listen to music on the go.

-- Hone in on what the customer wants and find products to match that.
-With the data gathered from asking questions, chatbots should be able to quickly locate a series of products that match the customer’s needs.
+- Hone in on what the customer wants and find the right products to match that.
+With the data gathered from asking the right questions, chatbots should be able to quickly locate a series of products that match the customer’s needs.
+(This is also a good opportunity for upselling relevant products).

 - Be personal.
-Don’t just throw out a series of random options.
-Bots should listen to the customer’s answers and provide help and advice that’s specifically geared to them.
+Don’t just throw out a series of random product recommendations.
+Bots are digital sales reps — they should listen to what the customer needs and provide help and advice that’s specifically geared to them.

 The overall goal of guided selling is to provide tailored recommendations, take the stress out of shopping, and narrow down the number of choices a customer is faced with so they complete the sale.
 It should minimize decision fatigue and make the buying process as seamless and enjoyable as possible so the customer leaves with exactly what they wanted.